 Hiring remote workers can open up the number of available job candidates and create more satisfied employees, but it’s not for everyone.
 Here are some pros and cons to help you decide if remote workers is right for your business:

 Pros & Cons Of Hiring Remote Employees

-Leveraging remote workers can be a great way to attract more qualified candidates while reducing overhead costs at the same time.
-However, hiring and managing remote workers successfully requires you to have the appropriate hiring and workflow processes and tools in place.
-A free video conferencing and team messaging software like Glip can help you throughout the process from video-interviewing to collaborating with remote workers alongside the rest of your team once they’re hired.
+Leveraging remote workers can be a great way to attract more qualified candidates while reducing overhead costs.
+However, hiring and managing remote workers successfully requires you to have the appropriate hiring and workflow processes and tools.
+Freshteam lets you interview remote candidates using Skype Interviews and Google Hangouts, store candidate info and interview histories, and collaborate with your hiring team.
 Click here to get started for free.